UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_02.md

 - Use a text editor (e.g., VS Code, nano, Jupyter) to create a file called `.gitignore`
 - Add `**/.ipynb_checkpoints/` to that file and save it
 - `add` and `commit` it with Git
-- Type git status and see if you no longer see `.ipynb_checkpoints/` as a untracked file
+- Type `git status` and see if you no longer see `.ipynb_checkpoints/` as an untracked file

 Notes: